-Xi Zhang and Qixuan Zhu are with the Networking and Information Systems Laboratory, Department of Electrical and Computer Engineering, Texas A&M University, College Station, TX 77843 USA (e-mail: xizhang@ece.tamu.edu; qixuan@tamu.edu).
+Xi Zhang and Qixuan Zhu are with the Networking and Information Systems Laboratory, Department of Electrical and Computer Engineering, Texas A&M University, College Station, TX 77843, USA (e-mails: xizhang@ece.tamu.edu; qixuan@tamu.edu).

-H. Vincent Poor is with the Department of Electrical and Computer Engineering, Princeton University, Princeton, NJ 08544 USA (e-mail: poor@princeton.edu).
+H. Vincent Poor is with Department of Electrical and Computer Engineering, Princeton University, Princeton, NJ 08544, USA (e-mail: poor@princeton.edu).

-Digital Object Identifier 10.1109/JSTSP.2024.3377007
+Digital Object Identifier 10.1109/JSTSP.2024.3327088

-continuously-evolving digital transformation, digital twin (DT) has been widely recognized as an emerging tool to represent a physical entity by its virtual counterpart, enabling the simulation, analysis, and monitoring, while producing real-time interactions between the physical and virtual twins.
+the simulation, analysis, and monitoring, while producing realtime interactions between the physical and virtual twins.
 By transforming elements, functions, operations, and dynamics of a physical system into its digital form, we are able to control, test, analyze, predict, and simulate the physical object.
-Therefore, DT transmission has been widely recognized as a promising 6G traffic type which signifies a paradigm shift towards more intelligent, interconnected, and data-centric communication systems.
+Therefore, the DT transmission has been widely recognized as a promising 6G traffic type which signifies a paradigm shift towards more intelligent, interconnected, and data-centric communication systems.
 As a digital representation of an intended real-world physical object, a digital twin need to be timely and reliably updated by and synchronized with the corresponding physical system.
-However, due to the massive geographical coverage scale and complex environments of mobile devices which are also called mobile users (MUs) throughout this paper, the new challenges on how to disseminate DT data content items with stringent low-delay and high-reliability QoS requirements need to be overcome.
+However, due to the massive geographical coverage scale and complex environments of mobile users (MUs), the new challenges for disseminating DT data content items with stringent low-delay and high-reliability QoS requirements need to be overcome.

-Towards this end, massive ultra-reliable and low-latency communications (mURLLC) [1] has been proposed as a key technique to create ultra real-time, reliable, and high data-rate wireless networking environments for supporting immersive and inter-operable DT data streaming.
+Towards this end, massive ultra-reliable and low-latency communications (mURLLC) [1] has been proposed as a key technique to create the ultra real-time, reliable, and high datarate wireless networking environments for supporting immersive and inter-operable DT data streaming.
 This is because the 6G-based mURLLC guarantees the highly-stringent quality-ofservice (QoS) standards including: extra-low end-to-end delay (<1 ms), super-reliability (>99.99999%), and extra-high data rate (>1 Tb/s), which can best meet DTs' QoS requirements.
-On the other hand, the physical-virtual synchronization of DT for composite heterogeneous services, such as metaverse and virtual reality (VR)/augmented reality (AR) in 6G, demands heavily loaded computational operations and networking resources consumptions.
-To address these issues, multiple-tier computing (MTC) techniques [2], [3], [4] have also been developed to support DT data-content items by providing distributed computation, processing, and storage capabilities at different tiers of wireless networks.
-Under MTC-based edge computing architectures, in-network caching stores highly-demanded data at different wireless networking tiers along network-edge devices to efficiently reduce DT streaming delay and data move [5].
-Leveraging advanced caching techniques to store the frequently accessed DT data content items and even the mobile-applications software at edge nodes, the corresponding computation tasks can be executed at the network edge to reduce the latency, thus improving QoS performances.
-Furthermore, the recently proposed finite blocklength coding (FBC) has been also shown to be a powerful technique to further enhance mURLLC by enabling small-packet communications to reduce processing delay while constraining decoding error-probability without requiring the arbitrarily long and even infinite large packet-size or codeword length for achieving Shannon capacity.
-Thus, integrating FBC with mURLLC creates the alternative promising solution for efficiently implementing statistical-QoS driven DT over the 6G mobile networks.
+On the other hand, the physical-virtual synchronisation of DT for composite heterogeneous services, such as meterverse and virtual reality (VR)/augmented reality (AR) in 6G, demands heavily loaded computational operations and networking resources consumptions.
+To address these issues, multiple-tier computing (MC) techniques [2-4] have also been developed to support DT data content items by providing distributed computation, processing, and storage capabilities at different tiers of wireless networks.
+Under MC-based edge computing architectures, in-network caching stores the highly-demanded data at different wireless network tiers along network-edge devices to efficiently reduce DT streaming delay and data move [5].
+Leveraging the advanced caching techniques to store the frequently accessed DT data content items and even the mobile-applications software at edge nodes, the corresponding computation tasks can be executed at network edge to reduce the latency, thus improving QoS performances.
+Furthermore, the recently proposed finite blocklength coding (FBC) has been also shown to be a powerful technique to further enhance mURLLC by enabling small-packet communications to reduce processing delay while constraining decoding error-probability without requiring the arbitrarily long and even infinite large packet-size or codeword length for achieving Shannon ca-